Nelson-Gon/pyautocv/README.md

 **Example Usage**

-**Simple Script(Currently only supports thresholding)**
+**Note**: Although these methods can be run via this script, the script is less flexible and might be useful for quick exploration but not extended analysis.

-To run the script at the  command-line, we can do the following:
+To run the script at the  commandline, we can do the following:

 ```